List of national founders: Slovenia

 France Bučar is a Slovenian politician, legal expert and author.
 Between 1990 and 1992, he served as the first chairman of the freely elected Slovenian Parliament.
 He was the one to formally declare the independence of Slovenia on 25 June 1991.
 He is considered one of the founders of Slovenian democracy and independence.
 He is also considered, together with Peter Jambrek, as the main author of the current Slovenian constitution.
 Jože Pučnik was president of DEMOS and one of the main persons in the Slovenian fight for independence.
 The largest Slovenian airport is named Letališče Jožeta Pučnika (Jože Pučnik airport).
 Lojze Peterle was first prime minister of Slovenia and Milan Kučan was the first president.
+Janez Janša was the first minister of defense, and played a big role in the development of Slovenian Territorial Defence, together with Janez Slapar who was the first chief of staff.
+The first Minister of Interior was Igor Bavčar, who helped the Slovenian Territorial Defense defeat the Yugoslav Army with the police.

 Spain

 The Catholic Monarchs, Isabella of Castile and Ferdinand II of Aragon, unified Spain in the 15th century.
 Both came from the noble House of Trastámara.
 Charles V, Holy Roman Emperor was the first to inherit the dynastic union and the first Habsburg monarch.
 His successor, Philip II of Spain, established a capital in Madrid.
 The first Bourbon King of Spain was Philip V of Spain, who is also responsible for the de jure unification of the country.